The Hygienic Lunch, and the Father of the Veep

 The only mention of the Spiro Agnew connection we find, other than in some biographies and birther sites (apparently there was some controversy), was an article in the Troy Times Record from October 11, 1973, after Agnew had already resigned.
 It was headlined “Agnew’s Father Ran Restaurant in Troy,” and was filled out with just a little less information than we’ve provided above.
 “Agnew’s father also owned a restaurant in Schenectady but both failed to support him and his brothers.
 A check of the city directory of 1912 reveals Theodore Agnew moved to New York City.
 He eventually ended up in Baltimore, Md.”

-2 thoughts on “The Hygienic Lunch, and the Father of the Veep
+2 responses to “The Hygienic Lunch, and the Father of the Veep”

 Leave a Reply